nir/jupylet/README.md

 **On macOS with M1 processor** download and run "Miniconda3 macOS Apple M1 64-bit pkg" for Python 3.9.
 Once installed click the Spotlight icon `🔍` and in the search field type *terminal* and press the `Enter` key to open the console.
-Next you need to run the following two commands:
+Then you need to run the following two commands:

     conda install -c conda-forge numpy "libblas=*=*accelerate"